cakephp/docs/en/appendices/3-0-migration-guide.rst

   when chrome frame, and flash player are involved.
 * The conventional sessions database table name is now ``sessions`` instead of ``cake_sessions``.
+* The session cookie timeout is automatically updated in tandem with the timeout in the session data.

 Network\\Http
 =============